 This is particularly important for people with sensitive hearing, and children who are more prone to hearing damage when continually exposed to noise.
 That’s why there are noise cancelling headphones for kids with additional hearing protection, like volume limiters.

 Noise-canceling headphones can also help with noise-related stress.
 This type of stress doesn’t just disrupt our concentration but can also cause high blood pressure, ulcers, and migraines.
 Having a good pair of noise-canceling headphones helps minimize our exposure to bothersome background noise and helps keep our stress levels in check.

 Safety Concerns Involving Noise-Canceling Headphones

-Despite the benefits of noise-canceling headphones established, a simple Google search will tell you that there have been several safety-related user complaints regarding the said devices.
-The good news?
-Most of these issues can easily be addressed or explained.
+Despite the benefits of noise-canceling headphones established, a simple Google search will tell you that there have been several safety-related user complaints regarding the said devices, no matter if they’re budget-friendly or premium.

 Let’s talk about some of the most common safety concerns involving noise-canceling headphones.

 Some of the most common complaints surrounding noise-canceling headphones involve jaw pain, headaches, dizziness, and ear pressure.
 The ear pressure, in particular, is likened to the same kind of ear pressure one feels on an ascending airplane.
 To understand this better, it’s essential to know how barometric pressure changes affect us.

 When we take off in a plane, the ear pressure we feel occurs because of air density differences inside and outside your ears.
 When air density is higher inside your ears, the inner ear vibrates less, which means you perceive low-frequency sounds less.